celer-pkg/celer/docs/en-US/README.md

 # The background of Celer

-&emsp;&emsp;CMake has been the mainstream choice for compiling C/C++ projects, especially when cross-compiling.
-However, CMake plays the role of finding libraries (via find_package) only.
-In actual project development, there are often additional tedious tasks CMake isn't responsible, for examples as below:
+&emsp;&emsp;CMake has become the mainstream build system for compiling C/C++ projects, especially in cross-compiling scenarios.
+While CMake excels at managing the build process—including configuration, compilation, and installation—it primarily focuses on locating dependencies (via **find_package**) rather than handling higher-level package management tasks.
+In real-world development, many additional tedious tasks fall outside CMake's responsibilities, such as:

 **1. Clone repos and setup build tools**
 CMake doesn't download source code of libraries, setup toolchains, rootfs, and tools that required for compilation, such as autoconf, automake, pkg-config, nasm, windows-perl, cmake, etc., all of that need to be prepared and configured manually by developers themself.

-**2. Dependencies between third-party libraries**
+**2. Organize dependencies between third-party libraries**
-Information is scattered across the internet, with no centralized place for archiving.
+In C/C++ projects, dependencies are described within the library's source code, making them highly non-intuitive to understand.
 During the compilation process, a lot of manual work is required to organize the dependencies.

 **3. Setup cross-compilation environment**
 Although CMake supports cross-compilation by providing `-D CMAKE_TOOLCHAIN_FILE` to specify a **toolchain_file.cmake**, it still requires manually written scripts for proper configuration.